incsteps/nomad-oracle/README.md

    Generating public/private ed25519 key pair.
    Enter file in which to save the key (/home/user/.ssh/id_ed25519):
    ```
-Use "./id_ed25519" to generate in the current directory (private key will git ignored)
+Use "./id_ed25519" to generate in the current directory (key pairs will be git ignored)

 2. Create a `terraform.tfvars` file based on the example: